-Canal Shores is ready to sign the PRI contract and is working to raise the $20,000 needed for its part of the matching grant.
-Once the funding has been secured and the contract signed, PRI’s work is expected to take 6-9 months.
-The Grounds Committee will be providing oversight for this planning process and would like to invite 2-3 neighbors to work with the committee.
+Canal Shores signed the PRI contract and raised the $20,000 needed for its part of the matching grant.
+PRI’s work took approximately 9 months.
+The Grounds Committee provided oversight for this planning process and invited neighbors to work with the committee.

 Seeking advice from local sustainability groups (Talking Farm, Evanston TreeKeepers);